 RGA is subject to the informational requirements of the Securities Exchange Act of 1934.
 As a result, RGA files annual, quarterly and special reports, proxy statements and other information with the SEC.
-Because our Class A common stock and Class B common stock trade on the New York Stock Exchange under the symbol "RGA.A" and "RGA.B", respectively, those materials can also be inspected and copied at the offices of that organization.
+Because our common stock trades on the New York Stock Exchange under the symbol "RGA", those materials can also be inspected and copied at the offices of that organization.
 Here are ways you can review and obtain copies of this information: